EsGeh/wskeaAnalyserForWHILE/README.md

 	./wskeaAnalyserForWHILE

-the program will ask you to enter a WHILE program:
+the program will ask you to enter a WHILE program

 after that, enter a list of user inputs (just type '[]', if empty)